Being released from prison

 Remission is the complete ending of a sentence at a reduced point.

-If you have been imprisoned and part of your sentence is remitted, this means that you do not have to remain in prison for the full period of your sentence.
-For example, if you have been sentenced to 8 years imprisonment, you may be released after 6 years.
-In other words, the remaining 2 years of your sentence are remitted.
+If you are in prison and part of your sentence is remitted, you are, prior to the completion of the full term of your sentence, released into the community without any further supervision or restrictions.
+For example, if you have been sentenced to 8 years’ imprisonment, you may be released after 6 years; the remaining 2 years of your sentence are remitted.